bryannbarbosa/laraman/readme.md

 # Laraman

 Have you ever been building a huge API and you're sitting there with Postman to quickly look at your requests?
 It's tedious, right?
 So much copy-pasting routes and keeping track of them.
 Maybe at one point you started making some Postman collections?
 What if there was a better way, an easier way?
 There is.
-Laraman allows you to export all the routes that are registered in your application to a json file that can be imported into Postman.
+Laraman allows you to export all the routes (with params) that are registered in your application to a json file that can be imported into Postman.

 ## Installation
 Install via composer: